Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.3 - Setting up Event Hub/README.md

         ![Image](/images/lab-2.3-image2.png)

     - Under **Entities**, select **Consumer Groups**.

     - Click **+ Consumer Group** to create a new Group.

     - Type the name **hubwaycg** in the name field.

         ![Image](/images/lab-2.3-image3.png)

+        > The **hubwaycg** Consumer Group will be used by the HubwayEventHubTrigger to filter events with this property set.
+This custom message property is added to each record as it is sent to IoT Hub from the **SimulatedDevice** code used in [Lab 2.2 - Send Hubway data to Iot Hub](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%202%20-%20Working%20with%20Hubway%20Data/Lab%202.2%20-%20Send%20Hubway%20Data%20to%20Iot%20Hub).
+Using Consumer Groups enables multiple consuming applications to each have a separate view of the event stream.

 7. Click **Create**.